dealfonso/simplelottieplayer/README.md

-# SimpleLottiePlayer - A simple LottieFile web player
+# SimpleLottiePlayer - A simple LottieFile web player (and LottieFile padding remover)

 I do like a lot [_LottieFiles_](https://lottiefiles.com) animations.
 And I find that they are very nice to add some interactivity to web and mobile applications.